uscore2/uscore2.github.io/downloads.md

 4. How to conduct and evaluate a peer review: step-by-step guide

- -Dr. Kathryn Oldham OBE, Chief Resilience Officer, Greater Manchester, UK
+- Dr. Kathryn Oldham OBE, Chief Resilience Officer, Greater Manchester, UK

 - To view presentation [click here](downloads/Uscore2 city-to-city presentation how to conduct a peer review.pptx)

-5. How to use the impact evaluation methodology:

-- A step-by-step guide to conducting the impact evaluation methodology to assess the impacts and benefits of 	conducting a peer review for Host and Reviewer cities.
+5. How to use the impact evaluation methodology: A step-by-step guide to conducting the impact evaluation methodology to assess the impacts and benefits of conducting a peer review for Host and Reviewer cities.
 Findings from the pilot of the IEM - Initial findings from assessing impact of three pilot peer reviews in Viggiano, Amadora and Salford.

 - Dr. Jennifer Bealt, Research Associate, University of Manchester, UK